djbrandt83/SeniorDesignPcrChamber/README.md

 # SeniorDesignPcrChamber
-Python GUI and TI-MSP430FR5969 firmware for Senior Design Project
+C# GUI with IronPython Engine and TI-MSP430FR5969 firmware for Senior Design Project